mrtrimble/Nuxt-Content-Starter-Blog/content/about/index.md

 description: This is my About page
 ---

-I like to make websites, that's just me in a nutshell!
+I like to make websites, that's just me in a nutshell.